mmmangooo/Milestone-Project2/TESTING.md

 ## Testing

-The page has been manually tested on the functionality of the following:
+The site has been manually tested on the functionality of the following:

 * Link from landing page to map page